MarinaShmovganets/lighthouse/docs/plugins.md

 - `ViewportDimensions`
 - `WebAppManifest`

-While Lighthouse has more artifacts with information about the page than this list, those artifacts are considered experimental and their structure or existence could change at any time.
-Use only if you are comfortable living on the bleeding edge and can tolerate unannounced breaking changes.
+While Lighthouse has more artifacts with information about the page than are in this list, those artifacts are considered experimental and their structure or existence could change at any time.
+Only use artifacts not on the list above if you are comfortable living on the bleeding edge and can tolerate unannounced breaking changes.

 #### Using Network Requests

 You might have noticed that a simple array of network requests is missing from the list above.
-The source information for network requests made by the page is actually contained in the `devtoolsLogs` artifact, which contains all the of DevTools Protocol traffic recording during page load.
-The request objects are derived from this message log at audit time.
+The source information for network requests made by the page is actually contained in the `devtoolsLogs` artifact, which contains all the of DevTools Protocol traffic recorded during page load.
+The network request objects are derived from this message log at audit time.

 See below for an example of an audit that processes network requests.